-Welcome to CLG, I’m Patryce Kinga Bąk, a writer, artist & Certified Holistic Health Consultant.
+Welcome to Clean Living Guide, I’m Patryce Kinga Bąk, Registered Nurse & Certified Holistic Health Coach.

 A diversity of experiences led me to creating CLG, but the thread of desire that continues to drive the soul of this website is simply to share the inspiration and tools that have helped me take control of my own health and to create a life pivoted on wellbeing.

 The root of my childhood ADD, dyslexia, chronic skin problems, anemia, malaise and my coping with anxiety through food went undiagnosed and untreated in the conventional medical system.
 With these symptoms unchecked, as I matured into a teenager things only got worse.

 I battled my weight and lived with an eating disorder and other addictions for nearly 20 years.
 Seeking help throughout young adulthood, it wasn’t until I pieced together the lifestyle that I aim to share through CLG that I was able to wholly free myself from dieting and addiction.